coreynlyon/wanderlust/READMEfr.md

 ## Functionality

-Visitors to the site are able to create a user and create an itinerary for any given trip that can be subsequently shared via email to individuals partaking in the trip.

 1. As a user, I can login/sign up so I can access the app.
 2. As a user, I am able to create/edit itinerary form for trip and share with other users to view so that a group can plan the trip.
 3. As a user, I can be invited to view a trip made by a different user.